KxSystems/docs/docs/learn/python/examples/dict.md

 <big>:fontawesome-regular-comment:</big>
 A dictionary is a mapping between two lists: the keys and the values.
 Keys are commonly of the same datatype; as are values.
 So most dictionaries are a mapping between two vectors.
-(Homogenous lists.)
+(Homogeneous lists.)
 Above, dictionary `kv` is formed from two vectors by the [Dict](../../../ref/dict.md) operator `!`.

 A list of key-value pairs can be flipped into two lists, and passed to `(!).` to form a dictionary.